makersacademy/rps-challenge/README.md

 1) Make root route for entering names.
 Upon submission, a post request is sent to take the players to the '/play' arena.

 EDIT: Realised simplest way to build game would be to make player 2 computerised with randomised selections.
+Made changes accordingly.

+2. Create a `Game` class to control the flow of the game.
+Another post request is used to ask player 1 to start the game.
+This will redirect them to where they can make their move.

 ### Installation